core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * 'alg_countersign', which specifies Counter Signature Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
 This parameter MUST encode the value of Counter Signature Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this counter signature algorithm.

-* 'par_countersign', which specifies Counter Signature Parameters from the Common Context (see {{ssec-common-context-cs-params}}).
+* 'par_countersign', which specifies the array Counter Signature Parameters from the Common Context (see {{ssec-common-context-cs-params}}).
 In particular:

    - 'countersign_alg_capab' is the array of COSE capabilities for the countersignature algorithm indicated in 'alg_countersign'.